 Vienna - for gay travelers

-Vienna’s cultural appeal, in fact, is what draws an ever larger number of gay and lesbian travelers to the city.
+Vienna’s cultural appeal draws an ever larger number of gay and lesbian travellers to the city.
 Both the State Opera and the Volks Opera offer some of the world’s best opera performances.
 The new Museums Quartier (MQ for short) is on the list of must-see destinations, and the KunstHaus Wien often showcases major gay-themed exhibits and queer artists from Mapplethorpe to Pierre & Gilles.

 Some of the most fun gay spots in town are located around the Naschmarkt area.
-The Naschmarkt, a vast open-air food market is any chef’s dream and connects the 4th with the 6th district of the city.
-Here one can find the G&L Community center with the popular Café Willendorf, the ornate Café Savoy and the twentysomethings’ hangouts Chameleon and Mango Bar, among other places.
+The Naschmarkt, a vast open-air food market, is any chef’s dream and connects the 4th with the 6th district of the city.
+Here one can find the G&L Community centre with the popular Café Willendorf, the ornate Café Savoy, and the twenty-somethings’ hangouts Chameleon and Mango Bar, among other hotspots.

-In recent years, several queer events have taken center stage in the cultural landscape of the city.
-The spectacular “Life Ball” HIV charity event in May continues the Viennese Ball tradition in a truly colorful form, the “Wien ist Andersrum” (Vienna is Queer) cultural festival in early June offers a smorgasbord of off-beat cultural performances with G&L sensibilities.
+In recent years, several queer events have taken centre stage in the cultural landscape of the city.
+The spectacular “Life Ball” HIV charity event in May continues the Viennese Ball tradition in a truly colourful form, while the “Wien ist Andersrum” (Vienna is Queer) cultural festival in early June offers a smorgasbord of off-beat cultural performances with G&L sensibilities.
+The colourful Loveball at the innovative WUK art and culture centre takes place on the 31st of December and is a great way for gay travellers to ring in the new year.
 The Rainbow Parade (late June) is one of the fastest growing Pride Events worldwide.

 Sonnenuntergang über Wien